guardian/recommendations/github-actions.md

 **We recommend specifying the version of Github Actions workflows as a commit SHA**.

-A security issue arises when using tags to specify versions: code executed by the underlying action can be changed without creating a new release.
+Since commit SHAs are immutable, the code of the underlying workflow cannot be changed for any given commit.
+This mitigates a security issue that arises from using tags (assuming you’re comfortable with the code present for the given SHA), where code executed by the underlying action can be changed without creating a new release.
 A malicious actor could exploit this in order to run code within our own workflows.
 See this [blog post](https://blog.rafaelgss.dev/why-you-should-pin-actions-by-commit-hash) for a complete example.

-Since commit SHAs are immutable, the code of the underlying workflow cannot be changed for any given commit.
-This mitigates a security issue that arises from using tags (assuming you’re comfortable with the code present for the given SHA).

 It’s important to check the source code of the action for the given commit, so you’re reasonably satisfied the action is behaving as expected (and not exfiltrating secrets, for example).